Connect with others who understand.

 Written by Sarah Winfrey

-For many people with psoriatic arthritis (PsA), it affects the shoulder, causing it to become swollen, stiff, and painful.
+For some people, PsA affects the shoulder, causing it to become swollen, stiff, and painful.
 These symptoms of PsA in the shoulder can be mild and develop slowly or arise suddenly with severe pain.

-It’s important to recognize the signs and symptoms of psoriatic arthritis in the shoulder.
-Studies have shown that even a six-month delay in diagnosis or starting medication after first noticing psoriatic arthritis symptoms can affect the effectiveness of treatment.
+It’s important to recognize the signs and symptoms of PsA in the shoulder.
+Studies have shown that even a six-month delay in diagnosis or starting treatment later than indicated can lead to more severe, irreversible changes in the joint.

 A rheumatologist can identify PsA symptoms in your shoulder and evaluate treatment options to manage the condition.

-MyPsoriasisTeam members describe psoriatic arthritis pain in the shoulder and the way it affects their lives.
+MyPsoriasisTeam members describe PsA shoulder pain and the way it affects their lives.

-One noted, “I hurt like hell.
-My hip and shoulder make life a struggle, but I'm still here.”
+What does PsA feel like in the shoulder?
+One noted: “I hurt like hell.
+My hip and shoulder make life a struggle, but I’m still here.”
 Another shared that they have PsA pain in their shoulders and between their shoulder blades: “I’m in agony with it.
 I need some relief.
 It’s hard to lie down.”

 As this member pointed out, PsA pain in the shoulder can also affect your ability to sleep, as putting pressure on the joint can be painful.
 Another member shared their experience with this: “I’m having a terrible time using my arm and shoulders and trying to sleep on my sides.
 The pain is killing my shoulder.”
 Another wrote, “My shoulder is in agony.
 It’s hard to lie down.”